WinPlay02/GitCraft/readme.md

                                straight up refuse to work as some versions in the target repository may be missing.
       --refresh              Refreshes the decompilation by deleting old decompiled artifacts and restarting.
-This will
-                               not be useful, if the decompiler has not been updated.
-The repository has to be deleted manually.
+This may be useful, if the decompiler has been updated or new mappings exist.
+The repository will get updated (existing commits will get deleted, and new ones will be inserted).
+This will cause local branches to diverge from remote branches, if any exist.
+      --refresh-max-version=<version>
+                             Restricts the max. refreshed version to the one provided.
+This options will cause the git repository to refresh.
+      --refresh-min-version=<version>
+                             Restricts the min. refreshed version to the one provided.
+This options will cause the git repository to refresh.
+      --refresh-only-version[=<version>[,<version>]...]
+                             Restricts the refreshed versions to the ones provided.
+This options will cause the git repository to refresh.
       --skip-nonlinear       Skips non-linear (e.g. April Fools, Combat Snapshots, ...) versions completely If you want to decompile versions which are not part of the default minecraft